This guide explains how you can react to Monitoring and Alerting Infrastructure (MAI) Alerts in SAP Focused Run by sending an OS Command:

 Note: The OS Command is limiting the concatenated length of all Parameters to maximum 1024 chars.

-6. Choose Save to save the variant
+6 Choose ‘Save' to save the Outbound Integration Variant.

 Logs are available using SLG1 transaction.